-The cockney accent, famous for making millions laugh with the infamous Trotter clan as well as being the native tongue for on-screen gangsters like Phil Mitchel and Danny Dyer.
-The unmistakable accent is now regarded as a national treasure, a part of Britain’s heritage that plays an integral role in molding the unique identity of our capital city… but it hasn’t always been this way.
+The cockney accent.
+Famous for making millions laugh with the infamous Trotter clan as well as being the native tongue for on-screen gangsters like Phil Mitchel and Danny Dyer.
+The unmistakable accent is now regarded as a national treasure, a part of Britain’s heritage that plays an integral role in molding the unique identity of our capital city… but is it time at the bar for London’s trademark sound?

-Some would suggest that the cockney accent is a thing of the past, with immigration into England’s capital city reaching an all-time high in recent years and the expansion of Multi-Cultural London English (MLE) it would seem that many believe cockney is “brown-bread”.
+Some would suggest that the cockney accent is a thing of the past.
+With immigration into England’s capital city reaching an all-time high in recent years and the expansion of Multi-Cultural London English (MLE), it would seem as though the cockney accent is “brown-bread”.

-But as consumerism boomed and big retail businesses prospered, London’s markets, from Brick Lane to Maltby Street took a devastating hit and as a consequence, so did rhyming slang.
+But as consumerism boomed in England’s capital and big retail businesses prospered, London’s markets, from Brick Lane to Maltby Street, took a devastating hit and consequently, so did rhyming slang.

 One of the most influential factors contributing to the decline of the cockney accent is the rapid growth of MLE.

-The cockney twang has been blended with the Afro-Caribbean accent over multiple generations of mass migration into the capital city.
-The result, a widespread accent known as multi-cultural London English (MLE) or “Ja-Faken”.
+One of London’s many beauties is that it is one of the biggest cultural mixing pots in the world and as a result, the cockney twang has been blended with the Afro-Caribbean accent over multiple generations of mass migration.
+The result is a rhythmic widespread accent known as Multicultural London English (MLE) or “Ja-Faken”.

-Although MLE is the offspring of London’s traditional cockney accent, there are a lot of distinct differences between the two accents.
-The pronunciation of the word ‘choice’ in a cockney accent, means the vowel sound will shift towards an “oy” forming ‘choice’ where as, in an MLE accent, the O-sound becomes more monophthong with elements of a southern American accent or a northern English accent sharpening and quickening of the “oy” sound.
+Although MLE is the offspring of London’s traditional cockney accent, there are a lot of distinct differences between the two.
+The pronunciation of the word ‘choice’ in a cockney accent, means the vowel sound will shift towards an “oy” forming ‘choice’ whereas, in an MLE accent, the O-sound becomes more monophthong with elements of a southern American accent, sharpening and quickening of the “oy” sound.

-Multicultural London English does not reverse Cockney trends.
-The words ‘goose,’ ‘food’ and ‘you,’ in a cockney accents is pronounced with a central or frontal vowel.
-Not only does MLE conform to this forward shift, it actually seems to push this vowel further front than other types of the cockney accents in some circumstances resulting in a prolonged stress of the double vowel “Fooood”
+But, it is important to note that Multicultural London English does not reverse Cockney trends.
+The words ‘goose,’ ‘food’ and ‘you,’ in a cockney accent, is pronounced with a central or frontal vowel (the ‘oo’ sound being dominant).
+Not only does MLE conform to this forward shift, it actually seems to push this vowel further forward than other types of the cockney accents in some circumstances resulting in a prolonged stress of the double vowel “Fooood”

 So is the cockney accent on its way out?
 Not at all.
 Although research suggests that the dialect will disappear from London’s streets within a generation, it will survive in the Home Counties, particularly in Hertfordshire and along the East End corridor to Essex.
 If you listen closely you can hear this change happening already.
-Teenagers in Essex sounding more and more like Barbra Windsor and Danny Dyer where as teenagers in Lambeth are more likely to sound like Stormzy.
+Teenagers in Essex sounding more and more like Barbra Windsor and Danny Dyer, their East Anglian neighbors in Suffolk and Norfolk are delighted, I’m sure.

 Part of the reason for the cockney migration is the attraction of the countryside.
-Having lived in the concrete jungle for years, the appeal of some grass and a tree or two is too much to resist for a lot of older cockneys.
-So the result is a move to the picturesque landscapes of Southend or maybe even Hemel Hempstead if they’re really lucky…
+Having lived in the concrete jungle of London for years, the appeal of some grass and a tree or two is too much to resist for a lot of older cockneys.
+So the result is a move to the picturesque landscapes of Southend-On-Sea or maybe even Hemel Hempstead if they’re really lucky…

-It’s no secret that the cockney accent was far more dominant in London forty years ago.
-But, this does not mean it has disappeared, nor does it mean that the accent is destined for a place next to BlackBerry phones and the Yellow Pages as a thing of the past.
-The accent that is now engrained as one of Great Britain’s most famous features has simply relocated and the fundamental characteristics it carries with it, those of humor and pride have moved with it.
+So is the globally recognized accent on its way out?
+Well it’s no secret that the cockney accent was far more dominant in London forty years ago.
+But, this does not mean it has disappeared, nor does it mean that the accent is destined for a place next to BlackBerry mobile phones, cheque books and the Yellow Pages as a thing of the past.
+The accent that is now engrained as one of Britain’s most famous linguistic features has simply relocated and the fundamental characteristics it carries with it, those of humour, innovation and pride have moved along with it.